s3rius/obsidian/docs/Python/How to start a python project.md

 # How to start a project
 You have several options.
-For example you can store a bunch of `.py` files in repo on github and be fully satisfied, or you can add the `setup.py` script and publish it on pypi, but the best option as I can see is to start and develop your project with poetry.
+For example, you can store a bunch of `.py` files in a repo on the Github and be fully satisfied, or you can add the `setup.py` script and publish it on the PyPI, but the best option as I can see is to start and develop your project with poetry.

 Why?

 `Poetry` has many features.
-I'm here to tell you about them, and how to use it and what to do.
+I'm here to tell you about them, and how to use them, and what to do.

 Let's create a project with poetry.